 Feb 2017 - May 2019

-Part of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
+Alumnus of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
 While a member, worked together with other members and student organizations to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself.
-Built a website that details the history of the Ramblin’ Reck mascot since its inception in 1961 and planned events and activities that fostered a sense of community and strengthened the internal culture of the organization, and refreshed the organization’s web presence.
+Built a website that details the history of the Ramblin’ Reck mascot since its inception in 1961, planned events and activities that fostered a sense of community and strengthened the internal culture of the organization, and refreshed the organization’s web presence.

 Sept 2016 - May 2018

 Led the development of the website for a student-led version of the TEDx conference series at Georgia Tech.
 Worked with other executive committee members to drive UI/UX design and feature development to make the website a central location for information about TEDx events at Georgia Tech.